How to Set Up Selenium WebDriver in Eclipse?

 1) Create new Java Project from File > New > Project .

 2) Select Java Project and click Next.

-3) Give your Project name ‘OnlineStore‘ as shown in below given figures.
-Click on Finish button.
+3) Give your Project name ‘OnlineStore‘ as shown in below-given figures.
+Click on the Finish button.

 Note: I am naming this as OnlineStore, as Toolsqa.comgives you the opportunity to practice automation on Live demo site.
 This demo website is a complete e-commerce website where a customer can register and purchase electronic items.

 4) You may or may not see this message but if in case you get any, check to Remember my decision and click on Yes.